znetstar/encode-tools/README.md

 Tests are written in Mocha, to run use `npm test`.

+## Attribution

+This project is a fork of [@etomon/encode-tools](https://github.com/EtomonUSA/encode-tools).

 ## License

-Etomon Encode Tools is licensed under the GNU LGPL-3.0, a copy of which can be found at [https://www.gnu.org/licenses/](https://www.gnu.org/licenses/).
+znetstar Encode Tools is licensed under the GNU LGPL-3.0, a copy of which can be found at [https://www.gnu.org/licenses/](https://www.gnu.org/licenses/).